Jimmy Hoffa: Criminal charges

-Hoffa had first faced major criminal investigations in 1957, as a result of the McClellan Committee.
+Hoffa faced major criminal investigations in 1957, as a result of the McClellan Committee.
 On March 14, 1957, Hoffa was arrested for allegedly trying to bribe an aide to the Select Committee.
 Hoffa denied the charges (and was later acquitted), but the arrest triggered additional investigations and more arrests and indictments over the following weeks.
+One of Hoffa's associates, Frank Kierdorf, on the night of August 3, 1958, while torching a cleaning and dyeing establishment, accidentally set himself on fire.
+When asked by a prosecuting attorney, a devout man, in a hospital, if he wanted to confess to anything, he uttered his final words, "Go fuck yourself."

 When John F. Kennedy was elected president in 1960, he appointed his younger brother Robert as Attorney General.
 Robert Kennedy had been frustrated in earlier attempts to convict Hoffa, while working as counsel to the McClellan subcommittee.
 As attorney general from 1961, Kennedy pursued a strong attack on organized crime and he carried on with a so-called "Get Hoffa" squad of prosecutors and investigators.

+During a court hearing on December 5, 1962, a former mental patient, Warren Swanson, fired several pellets at Hoffa.
+The pellets did no harm, and the enraged Hoffa punched Swanson and knocked him down, while Charles "Chuckie" O'Brien and others overpowered him.
+Hoffa later told reporters "You always run away from a man with a knife, and toward a man with a gun."

 Prison sentences

 In May 1963, Hoffa was indicted for jury tampering in Tennessee, charged with the attempted bribery of a grand juror during his 1962 conspiracy trial in Nashville.
 Hoffa was convicted on March 4, 1964, and subsequently sentenced to eight years in prison and a $10,000 fine.
 While on bail during his appeal, Hoffa was convicted in a second trial held in Chicago, on July 26, 1964, on one count of conspiracy and three counts of mail and wire fraud for improper use of the Teamsters' pension fund, and sentenced to five years in prison.

 Hoffa spent the next three years unsuccessfully appealing his 1964 convictions.
-Appeals filed by his chief counsel, St. Louis defense attorney Morris Shenker, reached the U.S. Supreme Court.
+Appeals filed by his chief counsel, defense attorney Morris Shenker, reached the U.S. Supreme Court.
 He began serving his aggregate prison sentence of 13 years (eight years for bribery, five years for fraud) on March 7, 1967, at the Lewisburg Federal Penitentiary in Pennsylvania.